Kirkuk SC

 Kirkuk participated in the Iraqi Premier League for the first time in 1983–84, but was relegated for several seasons to the lower divisions, before returning to the top-flight seasons later.
-They won the Iraq Division One in 2000–01.
+They won the Iraqi First Division League in 2000–01.

 History

-Kikruk Sports Club was founded as Wahid Huzairan in 1977.
+Kirkuk Sports Club was founded as Wahid Huzairan in 1977.
 In 1991 the club changed its name to Kirkuk.